jcolag/entropy-arbitrage/2023-02-23-icarus-factor.md

 I don't dislike Kyle Riker's sweater-jumpsuit, though the checked turtleneck/ascot seems a bit much...

-Also, you might recognize the elder Riker as character actor [Mitchell Ryan](https://en.wikipedia.org/wiki/Mitchell_Ryan), from a career starting in 1958 and apparently surviving his death last year, with at least one project not yet released.
+Also, you might recognize the elder Riker as character actor {% wiki Mitchell_Ryan|Mitchell Ryan|en %}, from a career starting in 1958 and apparently surviving his death last year, with at least one project not yet released.

  > **WESLEY**: I was just talking to Worf.
 He's really eccentric at times.
  >